Key takeaways:

 Microsoft Azure

-You can find out more about different cloud service providers, and their pros and cons in our article.
+According to the Azure vs AWS comparison, AWS is 500% more expensive than Azure for Windows Server and SQL Server.
+You can learn more about different cloud service providers and their pros and cons in our article.
 Make sure to check it out and make the right choice!

 Google Cloud Platform

-Google the tech giant has its own cloud service, too.
+Google, the tech giant, has its own cloud service, too.

 Would it be good for your SaaS business?